luisxavierxd/articubot_one/README.md

-ROS 2 Navigation Package for STEAMPACT Raspberry Picking Robot
+ROS 2 Navigation Package for Diffdrive control

 📋 Project Overview

-The Agrobot project is an autonomous robot designed to harvest raspberries in greenhouses, addressing the labor shortage in Jalisco, Mexico.
-This repository contains the ROS 2 navigation package used to control the robot's movement, localization, and path planning within the greenhouse environment.
+Autonomous small robot for a comp

 🚀 Features